Athletic Trainer

 1. Have a license verification submitted to Florida from any state board(s), U.S. territory, or foreign country in which you held a license.
 If the state has an online verification including disciplinary actions, we will accept the online verification.
 License verification may be submitted by mail or by secure electronic delivery to MQA.AthleticTraining@flhealth.gov

-2. Submit proof of active certification from the Board of Certification (BOC).
-Proof must be sent directly from BOC to this office, and may be submitted via mail or by secure electronic delivery to MQA.AthleticTraining@flhealth.gov
+2. Submit proof of active certification from the Board of Certification (BOC) to MQA.AthleticTraining@flhealth.gov.

 4. If applicants have any affirmative answers in the Criminal History, Health History, or Disciplinary History sections of the application, the following must be submitted: